 Kas Thomas provides a tutorial on the MacTech website that shows step by step how to write an After Effects plug-in.

 To ask questions about writing plug-ins with the C/C++ SDK for After Effects, go to the After Effects SDK user-to-user forum.

 Where to find more plug-ins for After Effects

-To exchange plug-ins, scripts, projects, and other useful items with other After Effects users, go to the After Effects Exchange on the Adobe website.
+To find plug-ins, scripts, projects, and other useful items, go to the Adobe Add-ons page.

 For other sources of plug-ins, see After Effects community resources on the Adobe website.